vince-nyanga/vince-nyanga.github.io/_posts/2021-03-28-biometric-auth.md

 }
 ```

-And to put everything together, go to your `main.dart` and the following code:
+And to put everything together, go to your `main.dart` and add the following code:

 ```dart
 // lib/main.dart